gavinsimpson/au-viborg-gam-course/README.md

 nickname       Funny-Looking Kid
 ```

 This should include `4.4.x` if you are running the latest release, but should be no lower than `4.2.0`.
-If the installed version of R is < 4.4.0, install a newver version of R by downloading and running one of the installers from [cloud.r-project.org](https://cloud.r-project.org/) as mentioned above.
+If the installed version of R is < 4.4.0, install a newer version of R by downloading and running one of the installers from [cloud.r-project.org](https://cloud.r-project.org/) as mentioned above.

 To check that RStudio is up-to-date, open RStudio, open the Help menu, and choose *Check for Updates*.
 RStudio will then check to see if there is a newer version available and if there is it will give you the option to download the newer version.